lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 **Uniquenesses* are represented as $u2$.
 These are the amount of unique variance for each variable.
 They are calculated as $1 - h^2$ (or 1 minus the communality).

 The final column, *com* represents *item complexity.*  This is an indication of how well an item reflects a single construct.
-If it is 1.0 then the item loads only on one component, if it is 2.0, it loads evenly on two components, and so forth.
+If it is 1.0 then the item loads only on one factor, if it is 2.0, it loads evenly on two factors, and so forth.
 For now, we can ignore this. *I mostly wanted to reassure you that "com" is not "communality" -- h2 is communality*.

 Let's switch to the first screen of output.

 **Eigenvalues** are displayed in the row called, *SS loadings* (i.e., the sum of squared loadings).
-They represent the variance explained by the particular linear component.
+They represent the variance explained by the particular linear factor.
 PA1 explains 4.86 units of variance (out of a possible 25; the # of potential factors).
 As a proportion, this is 4.86/25 = 0.1944 (reported in the *Proportion Var* row).
 We inspect the eigenvalues to see how many are > 1.0 (Kaiser's eigenvalue > 1 criteria criteria).
 We see there are three that meet Kaiser's critera and four that meet Joliffe's criteria (eigenvalues > .70).

 ```r